IllyaStarikov/.dotfiles/README.md

 - [Z-Shell](https://github.com/robbyrussell/oh-my-zsh) config (zhsrc)
 - [iTerm](https://www.iterm2.com) profile (as JSON)

 Currently, I am using [neovim](https://neovim.io).
 My package manager of choice is [Plug](https://github.com/junegunn/vim-plug), so after installation, run `PlugInstall`.
-Although *all* the commands aren't portable, it should work fine.
+Although *all* the commands aren't portable, it should mostly work.
+The skeleton files are in a separate repository, you can find them [here](https://github.com/IllyaStarikov/skeleton-files).

 My zsh setup is managed by oh-my-zsh.
 Aliases are also in zshrc.